Investment Advisors Views

 I would also add that if you are saying you're an investment advisor to individual clients, then you must have a written agreement with each individual client that you advise which describes the terms of the investment advice that you're giving those clients.

 In regards to a code of ethics, every SEC-registered investment advisor must have a written code of ethics that pertains to things like personal securities trading.
-Now, while that has nothing to do with the EB5 regional centers’ activities or with the fund managers, it does suggest that the Investment Advisors Act was never really designed for EB5 regional centers or EB5 funds.
+Now, while that has nothing to do with the EB5 regional centers’ activities or with the fund managers, it does suggest that the Investment Advisors Act was never really designed for EB5 regional centers or EB5 funds as a part of EB5 process.
 It's intended to apply to people whose regular business is investing in traded securities.